rmit-wdt-sp2-2023/s3749114-a2/README.md

 ### Bank library

 I have put my models and DBContext in the **BankLibrary** folder.
-This is so the customer and admin can use these.
+This is so the customer and admin applcation can use these.
 The **Validation** folder contains some of the validation methods for data annoations.

 ### Unit tests